Jashancoder04/Jashancoder04/README.md

 <p>Our First Math class was taken by SKG. we learned and practice derivatives.that leature was very interesting.</p>
 <p><b> UHV</b></p>
 <p> Our second UHV class was taken by MK. we complete CH-1 in this lecture. we learned about value education in that lecture.</p>
+<h2>Day 4 Date;15.07.2024 </h2>
+<p><b>First Speaker of the day:Prof.Randhir Singh</b> </p>
+<p>Sir told us that how to creat a github account and how to create repository.</p>
+<p><b>Second Speaker of the day:Dr.Pyare Lal Garg.</b></p>
+<p>He gave us very motivational lecture.He said that we have yo give our 100% to our work.
+We should face many problems and We should always try to solve every problem by ourselvs By solving these challanging problems.
+We can learn more and achieve more.
+He also teach us that we should be kind and polite to everyone.
+He gave us message of good learning by tolding his own story.
+His lecture was so meaningful.</p>
+<p><b>Third Speaker of the day:Mr.Sony Goyal.</b></p>
+<p>He has very nice personality.
+He gave us a huge amount of knowledge.
+He told us about the strategy of being sucessful in life "1  2 ka 4".
+He told us how to shape yourself accoding to situation.
+He advise that focusing on one task at a time for the best results .
+He also advised us to read good books. he told us that everyday is a first day of our rest life.
+He told us three things to remember always.<br>1.
+Give yours 100% to your every task or work </br>
+<br>2.
+Do what you love and love what you do .</br>
+<br> 3.we should have efficiency and compatibility.</br></p>
+<p><b>Fourth speaker of the day :Mr. Pancham Jai Singh</b></p>
+<p>He was the best shooter of our college in NCC. he taught us about boby language, non-verbal communication and behavior.
+His inactive style made learinng engaging and
+practical helping us better understanding non-verdal cues and improve our interpersonal skills.
+He also shared inspiring stories and lessons from his leadership experiences in various societies.
+He introduce us to the SAE compition and told about benifits of joining.</p>